2022 Shakey's Super League Pre-season Championship

-The 2022 Shakey's Super League Collegiate Pre-Season Tournament was the inaugural tournament of Shakey's Super League.

-The tournament began on 24 September and finished on 19 November 2022 at Rizal Memorial Coliseum, Manila.
+The 2022 Shakey's Super League Pre-season Championship was the inaugural edition of the collegiate pre-season competition organized by the Shakey's Super League.
+It is also the first tournament for the SSL in general and the only such in 2022.
+The tournament was held on September 24 to November 19, 2022, at Rizal Memorial Coliseum, Manila.
 It features 18 collegiate teams from the two most prominent collegiate athletics associations in the country — NCAA and UAAP.

 NU Lady Bulldogs defeated De La Salle Lady Spikers (3–0) in the championship match and crowned as the inaugural champions of the tournament.
 De La Salle Lady Spikers settled for silver.
-Adamson Lady Falcons won the bronze after a hard fought 5 sets against UST Golden Tigresses in the 3rd place match.
+Adamson Lady Falcons won the bronze after a hard-fought 5 sets against UST Golden Tigresses in the 3rd place match.

 Participating teams

-Pool compositions
+Pool composition

 The teams are grouped via casting lots.
 Pools A and B will have 5 teams (3 NCAA, 2 UAAP), and Pools C and D will have 4 teams (2 NCAA, 2 UAAP).
-The overview of pools was released on 10 September 2022.
+The overview of pools was released on September 10, 2022.